franporcel/rs-shmem-udp-gateway/README.md

     ...
     ```

+7. (Optional) Feel free to explore the QoS and RS config files.
+The relevant
+QoS profiles for this example are _shmem_profile_ and _no_multicast_.
+The RS
+file contains a _domain_route_ with 2 DPs.
+1 for UDP and another one for SHMEM
+(configured through the DP QoS).
+It also contains 2 _auto_topic_route_ tags
+that allow the traffic to flow in the SHMEM --> UDP and SHMEM <-- directions.
+In a real scenario, there would most likely be more topic routes, because
+different topics will require different DW / DR QoS policies.

-7. (Optional) You can run Wireshark and capture data to verify that the
+8. (Optional) You can run Wireshark and capture data to verify that the
 traffic only goes to the 2 different ports that Routing Service opens: Unicast
 discovery and Unicast user-data.
 Which ports are actually in use will depend
 on the domain ID you use for UDP and whether you started the RTI DDS Ping